CODICE FISCALE

 1. What is the Codice Fiscale and what is it used for?

-The Codice Fiscale is a unique tax identification code assigned by Italy to individuals and other entities (companies, associations, etc.) to unambiguously identify them in interactions with public authorities and within the tax system.
+The Codice Fiscale (CF) is a unique tax identification code assigned by Italy to individuals and entities (companies, associations, etc.) to unambiguously identify them in interactions with public authorities and the tax system.

-It is issued by the Agenzia delle Entrate (Italian Revenue Agency).
-This code serves as your official identifier in most public and many private procedures — from accessing healthcare to signing contracts.
+It is issued by the Agenzia delle Entrate (Italian Revenue Agency) and serves as your official identifier in most public — and many private — procedures.

-• Registration with the Comune (anagrafe) and obtaining various permits and certificates.
+Registration with the Comune (anagrafe) and obtaining permits/certificates;

-• Signing contracts: housing rental, mobile phone, internet, bank account, or employment.
+Signing contracts: housing rental, mobile phone, internet, bank account, employment;

-• Accessing healthcare services and obtaining the Tessera Sanitaria (National Health Service card — your CF is printed on it).
+Accessing healthcare and obtaining the Tessera Sanitaria (your CF is printed on it);

-• Using INPS services, submitting Modello 730, or receiving bonuses and tax benefits.
+INPS services, Modello 730, tax bonuses and benefits;

-• Creating a SPID (national digital ID) or CIE/CNS for accessing online public services.
+Creating SPID or using CIE/CNS for online public services;

 ⚖️ 2.
 Legal Framework